MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 We need a perfect failure detector $\mathcal{P}$.
 An eventually perfect failure detector $\diamond\mathcal{P}$ is not enough, because we may suspect a process: this leads us to run uniform consensus with a proposal to abort, and consequently decide to abort.
 After this whole ordeal, we may find out that it wasn't crashed after all, and the previously suspected process would never decide, which violates termination.

-### 2-Phase Commit
+### 2-Phase Commit (2PC)

-This is a *blocking* algorithm.
+This is a *blocking* algorithm, meaning that a crash will result in the algorithm being stuck.
 Unlike NBAC, this algorithm does not use consensus.
 It operates under a relaxed set of constraints; the termination property has been replaced with weak termination, which just says that if a process $p$ doesn't crash, then all correct processes eventually decide.

 In 2PC, we have a leading coordinator process $p$ which takes the decision.
 It asks everyone to vote, makes a decision, and notifies everyone of the decision.